Actionable Guidance Outperforms Map and Compass Cues in Demanding Immersive VR Wayfinding

 In a study with 42 participants and 1008 total trials, participants navigated to target landmarks in a time-pressured maze with reduced visibility, forced route replanning, and environmental stressors.
 Our primary outcome measure was navigation performance, defined as a composite metric combining path efficiency and completion time.
 As secondary measures, we examined selective attention to incidental objects and perceived workload to assess potential tradeoffs between navigation efficiency and situational awareness or task demand.
 We additionally conducted exploratory analyses of gaze behavior and self-reported navigation strategies.

 Across measures, we observed a consistent ordering: arrow guidance produced the strongest navigation performance, minimap guidance provided intermediate support, and compass cues performed worst.
 This pattern suggests that in demanding immersive locomotion tasks, reducing the interpretive steps between interface information and movement decisions may improve navigation efficiency.

-This work makes two contributions: \begin{itemize}[topsep=0pt,itemsep=0pt,parsep=1pt] \item We present a controlled comparison of three common navigation aids (arrow, minimap, and compass) in a room-scale \ac{VR} wayfinding task involving time pressure, reduced visibility, and forced route replanning. \item We show that directional arrow guidance improves navigation performance relative to minimap and compass cues in this demanding immersive navigation scenario, while requiring less interface inspection and lower subjective workload than compass-based guidance. \end{itemize}
+Our contribution is a controlled, within-task evaluation of three widely used navigation aids under the same physically embodied and time-pressured \ac{VR} wayfinding task.
+Specifically: \begin{itemize}[topsep=0pt,itemsep=0pt,parsep=1pt] \item We present a controlled comparison of three common navigation aids (arrow, minimap, and compass) in a room-scale \ac{VR} wayfinding task involving time pressure, reduced visibility, and forced route replanning. \item We show that directional arrow guidance improves navigation performance relative to minimap and compass cues in this demanding immersive navigation scenario, while requiring less interface inspection and lower subjective workload than compass-based guidance. \end{itemize} By combining navigation performance with gaze, workload, stress, and incidental-object measures, the study characterizes not only which aid performs best, but also how each interface shapes attention and task demand during locomotion.